ixqifeba/ixqifeba.github.io/content/posts/imprints.md

 and what
 they had done for me.

+In forming the clay
+and planting
+the seeds,
+that would
+spring to life.

 Cast me off,
 cotyledon and all,
 ---
-booster rockets and supplies
+booster rockets strapped,
-sails and supplies,
+sails and supplies;
 a ruderal
 to forge itself
 and
 to bloom beauty
-anywhere
+anywhere.
 --/
 to forge? roots
 and